 More research is needed to determine whether extra virgin olive oil could help prevent the condition or improve symptoms in humans, however.

-Canola oil contains a mix of omega-3 and omega-6 fatty acids, both of which are important for brain health (2).
+Canola oil also contains a mix of omega-3 and omega-6 fatty acids, both of which are important for brain health (2).

 Side Effects Of Canola Oil Vs Olive Oil